How alcohol affects your mental health

 You may drink alcohol to relieve stress or to relax.

 Alcohol may make you feel relaxed at first.
 But when the effects wear off, the stress and the problems that are causing the stress are still there.
-They may also be worse.
+They may also be worse, causing a greater need to drink.

 Alcohol, self-harm and suicide